Valid F-screening in linear regression: Proofs of theoretical results in Sections and

 \end{proof}

 We now continue with the proof of \cref{prop:test_consistency}.

-\begin{proof}[Proof of \cref{prop:test_consistency}] In what follows, we use the notation $\Pr_{A}(\cdot)$ to denote probability taken with respect to a random variable $A$ in order to make explicit which quantity is treated as random in each probability calculation.

-A test is consistent if the probability of rejection under any alternative converges to 1.
-Thus the test of $\hoM$ based on the selective p-value in \eqref{eq:pselchisq} is consistent if and only if the selective p-value converges to 0 under any alternative.
+\begin{proof}[Proof of \cref{prop:test_consistency}] A test is consistent if the probability of rejection under any fixed alternative converges to 1 as $n\to\infty$.
+Thus the test of $\hoM$ based on the selective p-value in \eqref{eq:pselchisq} is consistent if and only if the selective p-value converges to 0 under any fixed alternative.
 That is, we want to show that if $\beta\neq 0$, then $\forall \varepsilon>0$,

 By \cref{lemma:E1}, if $\Pr_{Y_n}(\psel(Y_n)>\varepsilon)\to 0 $ then $\Pr_{Y_n}(\psel(Y_n)>\varepsilon\mid Y_n\in E_1)\to 0 $.
 Thus it is sufficient to show that whenever $\beta\neq0,$